brijeshrchauhan/process_monitor/README.md

    The script presents the progress updates in a clear and concise manner, making it easy for users to understand and track the restoration progress.

 7. **Utilizing Unexplored Monitoring Options:**
    One of the unique advantages of this script is that it addresses the lack of built-in monitoring tools for restoring mysqldump and mydumper backups.
-By leveraging the /proc file system and custom process detection, the script provides an efficient solution for monitoring the restore process.
+By leveraging the Linux native I/O statistics and custom process detection, the script provides an efficient solution for monitoring the restore process.

 ## Important Notes